Have questions? Check out the "common answers" below this form.

 5. How long are the training sessions?

 We aren't personal trainers, so we don't have hourly rates.
 Your training sessions will take as long as we need them to.
-When you're first starting out, plan for about 45-60 minutes of learning, practicing the movements, training, and answering your questions.
-Your sessions will likely take longer as you become stronger, which is what we want!
+When you're first starting out, plan for about 45 minutes of learning, practicing the movements, training, and talking.
+Your sessions will take longer as you become stronger, which is what we want!
+Think about it- it will take you longer to do more sets with heavier weights.
 Why would we put a time limit your gains?
-But again, don't think "hourly".
-We're focusing on quality, not quantity.
+Lame.
+We're here to focus on quality training, and long-term strength gains.

 6. How much coaching will i actually get?